stanfieldr/ghetto-skype/README.md

-# GPLSky
+# Ghetto Skype

-GPLSky is an electron client that uses Web Skype to better integrate with desktop environments found on Linux.
+Ghetto Skype is an electron client that uses Web Skype to better integrate with desktop environments found on Linux.

 Credit to [skype-unofficial-client](https://github.com/haskellcamargo/skype-unofficial-client) for coming up with this idea.
 His version uses node webkit whereas mine uses Electron.
 This means you get a few extra goodies like notifications from Electron.